siavash79/PixelXpert/README.md

 - Install in magisk
 - Reboot (no bootloops are expected)
 - Open AOSPMods app and apply changes

+> P.S.
+KernelSu was tested by users in Telegram Support Group, but since it is not officially supported we cannot guarantee steps for that.
+Here are the steps that were put forward:
+> - Install "Zygisk on KernelSu" module
+> - Install "LSposed" module
+> - Install AOSPMods that you downloaded (as explained above)
+> - Reboot
+> - Open AOSPMods and apply changes
 <hr>

 ### **Variants:**